Learning Outcomes

 - Judicial review may be brought on four main grounds: illegality, irrationality, procedural impropriety, and legitimate expectation.

-- Illegality covers acting outside or abusing legal powers, including ultra vires, improper purpose, and fettering discretion.
+- Illegality covers acting outside or abusing legal powers, including ultra vires, improper purpose, and fettering discretion; acting under dictation and unlawful delegation also signal illegality.

-- Irrationality (Wednesbury unreasonableness) requires a decision to be so unreasonable that no reasonable authority would have made it.
+- Irrationality (Wednesbury unreasonableness) requires a decision to be so unreasonable that no reasonable authority would have made it; review intensity varies and proportionality applies in human rights contexts.

-- Procedural impropriety includes failure to follow statutory procedures or breaches of natural justice (fair hearing and rule against bias).
+- Procedural impropriety includes failure to follow statutory procedures or breaches of natural justice (fair hearing and rule against bias); courts assess whether requirements are mandatory or directory and whether substantial prejudice has occurred.

-- Legitimate expectation arises when a public body creates a clear expectation of a procedure or benefit, and it would be unfair to frustrate that expectation.
+- Legitimate expectation arises when a public body creates a clear expectation of a procedure or benefit; courts balance fairness to the individual against overriding public interest, and expectations cannot legitimate unlawful outcomes.

 Key Terms and Concepts